No. 14/7567, 2nd Battalion, Royal Irish Rifles

 Rifleman William Fryers was 34 when he died and was buried in Haringhe (Bandaghem) Military Cemetery, Belgium.

-Rifleman William Fryers is commemorated on Newtownards and District War Memorial; in the PCI Roll of Honour for Greenwell Street Presbyterian Church Newtownards (as Fryars) and in the Belfast Book of Honour (Page 203).
+Rifleman William Fryers is commemorated on Newtownards and District War Memorial; in the PCI Roll of Honour for Greenwell Street Presbyterian Church Newtownards (as Fryars); on the Belfast Shipyard Memorial erected by Workman Clark, and in the Belfast Book of Honour (Page 203).